isherep/Delete-Only-Levenshtein/README.md

 If characters have only case mismatch - allow the original cost of replacement to the correct casing.

 3. If the characters are not duplicated - assign a high value to deletion so it's not selected.

+If you found this code helpful, please give a star :star: